Student Handbook

 Unauthorized Access and Entry: Unauthorized access to any College facility, including misuse of keys, cards, restricted access areas, or unauthorized possession, duplication or use of other individual’s means of access to any College facility; failing to provide a timely report of a lost College identification card or key; misuse of access privileges to College premises or unauthorized entry to or use of facilities, including trespassing, propping, or unauthorized use of alarmed doors for entry into or exit from a College facility.

-Violation of Laws, Directives and Signage: Violating any municipal, county, state or federal laws, or executive orders, or violating any public health orders in a manner that adversely impacts the health and well-being of the campus environment and those on campus.
+Violation of Laws, Directives and Signage: Violating any directive issued by a College official or signage posted by the College.
+Violating any applicable law or regulation, including municipal, county, state, federal, or tribal laws, or executive orders, or violating any public health orders in a manner that adversely impacts the health and well-being of the campus environment and those on campus.
+A determination by CCCS regarding this charge is independent of any criminal process or any other process resulting from the same underlying allegations.

 Weapons Violation: Possession, use, or distribution of explosives (including fireworks and ammunition), guns (including air, BB, paintball, facsimile weapons, and pellet guns), or other weapons or dangerous objects, such as arrows, axes, machetes, nunchaku, throwing stars, or knives with a blade of longer than three (3) inches.
 This includes the unauthorized storage of any item that falls within the category of a weapon, including storage in a vehicle parked on College property, other than what is expressly permitted by law.

-- Possession of an instrument designed to look like a firearm, explosive, or dangerous weapon is also prohibited by this policy.
+- Possession of an instrument designed to look like a firearm, explosive, or dangerous weapon is also a weapons violation under the Code.

-- Intentionally or recklessly using and/or possessing a weapon or any other item in such a way that would intimidate, harass, injure, or otherwise interfere with the learning and working environment of the College shall face increased consequences.
+- Intentionally or recklessly using and/or possessing a weapon or any other item in such a way that could reasonable intimidate, harass, or injure a person, or otherwise could reasonably interfere with the learning and working environment of the College shall face increased consequences.

 - Students are prohibited from carrying firearms on campus, including all buildings and grounds, except under limited exceptions.
 Those with a valid concealed carry permit may carry concealed firearms only in campus parking areas, in accordance with state law.
 Students enrolled in academic programs that involve firearms may use and carry them for approved educational purposes.
 For further information, please consult the campus or local police and refer to the College’s housing and residential handbook, if applicable.

-- For more information and compliance, see SP 19-10, Bullying/Violence/Firearms on Campus.
+- For more information, see SP 19-10a Firearms and Weapons on Campus.

 Violation of course, program, or activity rules: Violation of established rules as contained in courses, programs activities, regulations, or guidelines and established by departments, regulatory boards, or licensing bodies, including all Housing and Residential Education policies, as applicable.